amitkr209/Python_and_R_Projects/Data Analyst Job Market Analysis/README.md

     - Skills in data storytеlling, prеsеntation, and rеporting arе proving to bе just as valuablе as tеchnical tools.

-## 5. What is the most optimal skill to learn for Data Analysts?
+## 5. What is the most optimal skill to learn for Data Analyst?
 To identify the most optimal skills to learn (the ones that are the highest paid and highest in demand), I calculated the percentage of skill demand and the median salary of these skills.
 To easily identify which are the most optimal skills to learn.

 View my notebook with detailed steps here: [06_Optimal_Skills](https://github.com/amitkr209/Python_and_R_Projects/blob/main/Data%20Analyst%20Job%20Market%20Analysis/06_Optimal_Skills.ipynb).